Business Environment Profiles - Australia

 Recent Trends – US dollars per Australian dollar

+After trading above US$1.00 in 2011-12 and 2012-13, the Australian dollar has depreciated over the last decade and has traded below 70 US cents for a significant percentage of the past five-year period.
 The RBA cut the cash rate five times between June 2019 and March 2020, including an emergency meeting that led to two rate cuts in March 2020, primarily due to the pandemic's impact on the local economy.
 Demand initially moved towards safe-haven currencies, like the US dollar and Japanese Yen, causing the Australian dollar to fall to a low of US$0.5571 on the 19th March 2020.
-The demand for the Australian dollar was also weakened by the slowdown in the Chinese economy, which further encouraged investors to shift towards other currencies.
+Demand for the Australian dollar was also weakened by the slowdown in the Chinese economy, which further encouraged investors to shift towards other currencies.
 In 2020-21, the Australian dollar strengthened due to Australia's success in containing COVID-19 and its faster-than-expected economic recovery.
-The RBA also cut the cash rate further to a record low of 0.10% in November 2020, but the Australian dollar remained resilient following the decision.
-Similarly, low interest rates overseas limited the effect on the value of the Australian dollar.
+The RBA cut the cash rate further to a record low of 0.10% in November 2020, but the Australian dollar remained resilient following the decision, as low overseas interest rates limited its impact on the currency's value.

 Both central banks kept rates steady until September 2024, when the US Federal Reserve dropped the interest rate target range by 50 basis points.
-This was followed up with another 50-basis-point decrease in across two consecutive months in November and December 2024, justified by a cooling in the labour market and inflation decreasing towards the Federal Reserve's 2.0% target.
-The rate was held at 4.50% for the first eight months of 2025, until a decision was made in September 2025 to drop the rate by 25 basis points.
+This was followed up with another 50-basis-point decrease across November and December 2024, justified by a cooling in the labour market and inflation decreasing towards the Federal Reserve's 2.0% target.
+The rate was held at 4.50% for the first eight months of 2025, before being cut to 3.75% in three of the four months through December 2025.
 On the other hand, Australia was comparatively slow to drop its cash rate, as inflation in the Australian economy remained above the RBA's 3.0% upper bound target.
 The RBA first cut the rate by 25 basis points in February 2025 and again by the same amount in May.
 By the end of the year, the Australian cash rate sat 65 basis points below the US Federal Funds rate, limiting the attractiveness of Australian bond investments.
-As a result, the AU$/US$ exchange rate continued to slide in 2024-25.
-This trend was exacerbated by trader fears surrounding the potential ramifications that US tariffs may have had on Australia, both directly through exports to the US and indirectly via potential shocks to Australia-China trade relations.
-However, the exchange rate has rebounded since initial tariff announcements, with the rebound tipped to continue into 2025-26.
-Overall, IBISWorld forecasts the AU$/US$ exchange rate to decline at an average rate of 2.2% per annum over the five years through 2025-26.
+As a result, the AUD/USD exchange rate continued to slide in 2024-25.
+This trend was exacerbated by trader fears about the potential ramifications of US tariffs on Australia, both directly through exports to the US and indirectly via potential shocks to Australia-China trade relations.
+However, the exchange rate has rebounded since initial tariff announcements, as Australia's adoption of contractionary monetary policy has resulted in the RBA's cash target exceeding the US Federal Funds rate by 35 basis points (as of the March 2026 RBA meeting).
+Overall, IBISWorld forecasts the AUD/USD exchange rate to decline at an average annual rate of 1.8% over the five years through 2025-26.

 Show more